erasmus-without-paper/ewp-registry-client/README.md

 EWP Registry Client
 ===================

 Java implementation of an **EWP Registry Service** client.
-Allows you to discover institutions in the EWP Network, and APIs implemented by them.

- * [What is EWP?
-What APIs can I search for?][develhub]
+ * When you're implementing a client, it allows you to **discover institutions** in the network, **and APIs** implemented by them.

- * [What is the purpose of the EWP Registry Service?][registry-intro]
+ * When you're implementing a server, it allows to **verify incoming requests** (prove that they come from within the EWP Network, and prove which institutions the requester covers).

-Of course, you are not required to use this client.
-You can also make use of [Registry API][registry-api] directly.
+Of course, you are not required to use this client - you can also make use of the [Registry API][registry-api] directly.
+You can also learn more on EWP's architecture [here][architecture], and get information on all other related tools and specifications [here][develhub].

 Installation and Documentation
 ------------------------------

-Requires **Java 7**.
-Apart from that, and a tiny [SLF4J](http://slf4j.org/) API library, *no other dependecies are required*.
+Requires **Java 7 SE**.
+Apart from that, and a tiny [SLF4J](http://slf4j.org/) API library, *no other dependencies are required*.
 The resulting JAR is only `34kB` in size (as of version `1.0.0`).

 Releases are deployed to *Maven Central Repository*.
 You'll simply need to include a proper reference in your build's dependencies.
 Click the image below